With over 500 miles of accessible 4WD trails at our doorstep, is it any wonder Ouray is know as the Jeeping Capitol of the World?

 Of course, thats not the only way to Telluride, just the fastest.
 Imogene, Black Bear, Ophir and Last Dollar are some other options, but not for the faint of heart (except perhaps for Last Dollar).

 Black Bear Pass is the shortest in miles, but takes alot longer than the highway.
 A short twelve miles of sharp twists and narrow turns, this level five trail is not for the faint of heart.
 In fact, most rental companies strictly forbid the use of their vehicles on this one.
-Definately take a tour though!
+Definitely take a tour though!

 Imogene is a level four jeep trail traversing 17 miles of spectacular scenery.
 This is propably the second most popular trail in the area, taking drivers over rough terrain to the summit of 13,100 feet.
 Both of these typically open around July Fourth so the early opening of these roads is exciting indeed!
 Perhaps I will let someone drive me over them this year!